natgo/wt-wiki-scraper/wikitext-transpiled/ground/A.C.IV.md

 === Survivability and armour ===
 {{Specs-Tank-Armour}}
 <!-- ''Describe armour protection.
 Note the most well protected and key weak areas.
 Appreciate the layout of modules as well as the number and location of crew members.
 Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
 If necessary use a visual template to indicate the most secure and weak zones of the armour.'' -->
-The AC IV Thunderbolt's armour have a high tendency to bounce shells.
+The AC IV Thunderbolt is one of the few British tanks at this BR with sloped armour rather than the traditional boxy armour found in other British tanks.
+Its armour has a high tendency to bounce shells.
 This is obvious with the extreme slope on the from of the tank, and turret design.
 The armour itself is not thick, but thanks to the angle of it this tank can be very fierce competition to enemy vehicles.
+Although the armour is superior to that of other British tanks, it is not recommended to rely on it too heavily.
+Other nations, particularly the Germans, have no trouble penetrating the tank from any range.
+Because the crew compartment is relatively cramped, any penetrating shots can be fatal.
+The side armour on the Sentinel is extremely weak and vulnerable to SPAA flanking.

 '''Armour type:'''